jeffyoon/EZIoT/README.md

 ***This library is currently in development and is not a fully working or complete library***

+## Testing

+I have being using the [Universal Plug-and-Play Tester](http://noeld.com/programs.asp?cat=dstools#upnptest) for testing the interaction with the library running on a variety of ESP32 boards.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details